pyccel/pyccel/docs/low-level-interface.md

 ### Name mapping with `@low_level`

 You can use the `@low_level` decorator to explicitly map a Python name to its low-level implementation name.
 This is not strictly required, but it is strongly recommended to avoid surprises as Pyccel can rename symbols internally (e.g. to avoid collisions).
-It also allows you to rename functions.
+It also allows you to rename functions and classes.

 For example: